iluvjava/Maths/Notebook 2.0/AMATH 503/Laplace Transform Generalized.md

 \tag{2}
 $$

-Multplying the exponential is just a including a linear transform on the parameter before feeding it to the Laplace Transform.
+Multiplying the exponential is just a including a linear transform on the parameter before feeding it to the Laplace Transform.

 In addition, define: $\tilde{f}(s) = \mathcal{L}[f](s)$ for notational convenience.